Distributional convergence for the number of symbol comparisons used by QuickSort: Discrete time

 \enl

-\begin{proof}[Proof of \refL{L:moderate}] It is well known that the normal approximation gives correct lead-order asymptotics for right-tail deviations from the mean starting from a point that is, as here, $o(t^{2/3})$.
+\begin{pf} It is well known that the normal approximation gives correct lead-order asymptotics for right-tail deviations from the mean starting from a point that is, as here, $o(t^{2/3})$.
 Thus if~$Z$ is distributed standard normal, then